-The 2015 Maryland Oyster Biomass Index dipped slightly from record highs of the two previous years.
-Nonetheless, the 2015 Biomass Index of 1.77 was the third highest of the 26-year time series, reflecting the high oyster survivorship over the past few years, particularly the strong 2010 and 2012 year classes.
+The 2016 Maryland Oyster Biomass Index continued to slide from the record high of 2013.
+The 2016 Biomass Index of 1.41 ranked it tied for sixth highest in the 24-year time series, reflecting the declining numbers of the strong 2010 and 2012 year classes and mediocre spatsets in many of the regions since then.

-The major oyster sanctuaries were sampled during the 2015 Fall Survey.
-Like the rest of the region, recruitment was generally indifferent except in the southern part of state waters.
-No evidence of MSX was found in either Harris Creek or the Tred Avon River, but was found in the Little Choptank River at elevated prevalence.
-Mortality rates continue to be well below the long-term average, including in the Manokin River sanctuary, where there were anecdotal reports of oysters dying.
+The major oyster sanctuaries were sampled during the 2016 Fall Survey.
+Recruitment was generally consistent with non-sanctuary areas except in the Manokin and Little Choptank sanctuaries, which averaged among the highest regional spatsets in the bay.
+Rabbit Island in the Harris Creek sanctuary had the highest spatset of the entire Choptank region.
+Harris Creek Sanctuary had a similar spatset average to neighboring Broad Creek, an open harvest area.
+For the first time in three years of testing for it there, MSX disease was found in the Harris Creek sanctuary at a low prevalence but was not detected in the Tred Avon River sanctuary.
+Mortality rates in sanctuaries continued to be well below the long-term average, including in the Manokin River sanctuary at 12.5%, despite anecdotal reports of high oyster mortalities there.
 Overall, those sanctuaries that received strong spatfalls in 2010 and 2012 and those receiving supplemental oyster seed plantings appeared to be in good condition.

-With reported harvests of 389,000 bushels during the 2014-15 season, commercial oyster landings decreased by 7% from the previous year, yet the dockside value of \$17.1 million was the highest since 1982.
-Power dredging accounted for 42% of the landings, primarily from the Lower Eastern Shore and Choptank regions.
-In addition, 16% of the total harvest was reported from Broad Creek, the highest for any region.
+With reported harvests of 384,000 bushels during the 2015-16 season, commercial oyster landings were slightly lower than the previous year, yet the dockside value of \$14.9 million was the second highest since 1987.
+Power dredging accounted for 32% of the landings, primarily from the Lower Eastern Shore and Choptank regions.
+Patent tongs were the second dominant gear type, harvesting 27% of the landings.
+Tangier Sound was the leading production area with 24% of the Maryland landings, followed by Broad Creek with 18%.